Barack & Szilva Étterem in Budapest, Hungary

 Bright and cozy interior of Barack & Szilva Étterem

 On my visit, it was a cold and rainy night.
-As soon as I entered, I was struck by the bright and open atmosphere of the place.
 Despite the dreary weather outside, the restaurant was warm and cozy, making it an inviting and welcoming place to escape the rain.

-The atmosphere inside was lively and boisterous, with the small dining room filled with the voices of diners and the kitchen staff working in the open kitchen.
+The atmosphere inside was lively and boisterous.
+The small dining room was filled with diners’ voices and the kitchen staff working in the open kitchen.
 Adding to the ambiance was a musician playing his guitar by the front door.
-The combination of music and lively conversation made me excited to try the food.
+The music and lively conversation excited me to try the food.

 The décor of the space was a perfect blend of rustic and modern elements with wooden tables and floors, distressed concrete walls, and brick pillars.
-Even at night, the space felt open and bright thanks to tall ceilings and hanging lights.
-The homey décor, along with the open kitchen, made me feel as if I was in someone’s home.
+Thanks to tall ceilings and hanging lights, the space felt open and bright even at night.
+The homey décor and the open kitchen made me feel like I was in someone’s home.

 Bread

-As soon as I sat down, a friendly server brought out a basket of complimentary bread and herb butter.
-While simple, the bread was still warm while the butter was soft, creamy, and flavorful.
-This was a great start to the meal.
+A friendly server brought a basket of complimentary bread and herb butter when I sat down.
+While simple, the bread was still warm, while the butter was soft, creamy, and flavorful.
+What a great start to the meal.

 Sautéed Foie Gras